Pathala Bhairavi: Release

 The Telugu version of Pathala Bhairavi was released on 15 March 1951, and the Tamil version was released two months later on 17 May 1951.
 Both versions were commercially successful, with the Telugu version completing a theatrical run of 100 days.
 (Note: While A. S. Sashidhar of The Times of India states the number of theatres where the film completed the 100th day of its theatrical run to be 28, Srivastava Banerjee, in his book One Hundred Indian Feature Films: An Annotated Filmography claims it to be in 34 theatres.)
 Pathala Bhairavi became the first Telugu film to run continuously for 175 days, and the first Telugu film to have a direct run of 200 days.
 It completed the 175th day of its theatrical run in a total of 13 theatres.

 S. S. Vasan acquired the film's Hindi dubbing rights and reshot two song sequences – "Ithihasam Vinnara" and "Vagaloi Vagalu" in colour.
 The Hindi dubbed version was commercially successful.
 Pathala Bhairavi was the only South Indian film to be screened at the first International Film Festival of India held at Mumbai on 24 January 1952.
 Sahitya Surabhi organised a programme at the Visakha Public Library in Visakhapatnam on 7 March 2015 on the eve of the 64th anniversary of this film's release and writer Rambhatla Nrusimha Sastry attended the programme as the chief guest.

 Critical reception

 Pathala Bhairavi received critical acclaim.
 A. Seshagiri Rao of Zamin Ryot writing his review on 16 March 1951 called Pathala Bharavi a landmark film, not just for Telugu cinema but for Indian cinema as well.
 He praised Reddy's direction and observed that the team spirit of the cast and crew in making this film was visible.
 On 4 April 1951, Andhra Patrika opined that Pathala Bhairavi was a film made intelligently, and compared the story to that of a train which runs tirelessly without halting for a second.
 While praising the character of the Nepali sorcerer and Ranga Rao for his portrayal, the reviewer criticised the film for poorly developing the other characters, in contrast to Shavukaru.
 In his 1988 book One Hundred Indian Feature Films: An Annotated Filmography, Srivastava Banerjee gave a polarised review of the film by calling it "an extraordinarily meaningless modern myth".

+In his book, ‘The Age of Heroes—The Incredible World of Telugu Cinema“, Mukesh Manjunath points out how a lot of the structuring and conceits seen in KV Reddy’s Pathala Bhairavi have prominently shaped Telugu cinema.